 When is the best time to start speech therapy for autism?

 The earlier, the better.
 Autism is usually evident before age 3, and language delays can be recognized as early as 18 months of age.
-It is very important to start speech therapy as early as possible, when it can have the greatest impact.
+It is very important to start speech therapy as early as possible when it can have the greatest impact.
 Intensive, individualized treatment can help lessen the disabling isolation that may result from this social communication disability.
-With early identification and intervention, two out of three preschoolers with autism improve communication skills and their grasp of spoken language.
+With early identification and intervention, two out of three preschoolers with autism improve communication skills and their grasp of the spoken language.
 Research shows those who improve the most are often those who receive the most speech therapy.